 - SBAPPPForgiveAdmin at LakelandBank dot com

 - SBAPPPOriginationCommunication at lakelandbank dot com

 Please be alert for any scam or fraudulent emails spoofing the Paycheck Protection Program or the Small Business Association.

 Questions?
 View our tutorial videos to learn more about the online application process.

 As debt forgiveness is the key feature of the PPP loan, we wanted to ensure that use of the loan proceeds allows borrowers to remain fully eligible to maximize this opportunity.
 The program has specific requirements regarding Full-Time Equivalent and salary levels for employees.
 The SBA has advised that a borrower’s forgiveness opportunity may be reduced if its full-time headcount declines, or if salaries and wages decrease.
-The funds must have been used for payroll costs, mortgage interest, rent, and utility payments over the Covered Period after getting the loan in order to be considered for forgiveness.
+The funds must have been used for payroll costs, mortgage interest, rent, utility payments and other eligible non-payroll costs over the Covered Period in order to be considered for forgiveness.